silarsis/logcabin/README.md

 * In the Dockerfile for the app container, include the line:
   `VOLUME /container/log`
-* When running this container, use `run.sh` command provided - it takes one argument, the app container name to rotate logs for.
+* When running this container, use the `run.sh` command provided.
+It takes some environment variables, `SIGNAL` to tell it to send a signal to each found container, and `ROTATE` to tell it to call logrotate on each container.
+Set SIGNAL to the signal you want to send (typically `HUP`), and ROTATE to anything non-blank to trigger the behaviour.
-* In /container/log in the app container, you should have a configuration file for logrotate.
+* In /container/log in the app container, you should have a logrotate.conf if you want logcabin to rotate your logs for you.
-* If you need to send signals to your app (eg. `HUP` to re-open logfiles), then the line you should use is `kill -HUP CONTAINER`.
+* If you need to send signals to your app (eg. `HUP` to re-open logfiles), then the line you should use in the logrotate.conf is `kill -HUP CONTAINER`.
   This command will be converted to a signal to the first process in your container (ie. PID 1 or the CMD or ENTRYPOINT specified in your Dockerfile), so please make sure signals either propogate correctly, or trigger the correct behaviour in your app.
 Note also, the conversion of this command is fairly strict in the format it expects, so please don't deviate from the above, except in replacing `HUP` with any other signal.

 ## FUSE